Wandering how much does a website cost to develop? We share our in detailed process of calculating projects for our clients.

 5. DevOps tasks

-DevOps, which stands for software development (Dev) and information technology operations (Ops), is a methodology which aims to shorten and automate some parts of software development lifecycle.
+DevOps, which stands for software development (Dev) and information technology operations (Ops), is a methodology that aims to shorten and automate some parts of the software development lifecycle.

-As a role, it includes system administrator’s tasks to shorten the time needed to set up production environment and ensure reliable releases of the product.
+As a role, it includes the system administrator’s tasks to shorten the time needed to set up the production environment and ensure reliable product releases.

-At Apptension, we’ve come up with our own continuous delivery (CI/CD) system in order to improve how projects are being set up and deployed, drastically cutting the time needed to do so.
-In turn, shorter time needed for this kind of operations reduces the price included in the ballpark estimate, without compromising the quality and safety of your project.
+At Apptension, we’ve developed our continuous delivery (CI/CD) system to improve how projects are being set up and deployed, drastically cutting the time needed.
+In turn, the shorter time required for this kind of operation reduces the price included in the ballpark estimate without compromising the quality and safety of your project.